 - 10The 0.25% interest rate reduction will automatically be applied if the first 36 consecutive monthly payments during the repayment term are received by the Servicer within 10 calendar days after their due date.
 Payments made prior to the start of the repayment term do not count toward the number of required monthly payments.

-- 11A cosigner may be released from the loan upon request to the Servicer, provided that the student borrower, has met certain credit and other criteria, and 36 consecutive monthly principal and interest payments have been received by the Servicer within 10 calendar days after their due date.
+- 11A cosigner may be released from the loan upon request to the Servicer, provided that the student borrower is a U.S. citizen or permanent resident alien, has met certain credit and other criteria, and 36 consecutive monthly principal and interest payments have been received by the Servicer within 10 calendar days after their due date.
 Late payment(s), or the use of a deferment or forbearance will reset the number of consecutive principal and interest payments to zero.
 The use of an approved alternative repayment plan will disqualify the loan from being eligible for this benefit.

 © 2022 Citizens Financial Group, Inc. All rights reserved.
 Citizens is a brand name of Citizens Bank, N.A.
 Member FDIC.

 All rates and terms are subject to change without notice.
 AAA arranges but does not make loans.
 All loans are subject to the lender’s receipt and approval of a completed loan application.